nasiryork/kuralabs_deployment_3/Documentation/Deploymen_3_Documentation.md

 - After reading the errors I saw that my test wasn’t passing.
 I then went to the test_app.py file within github and fixed the test.

 - My final challenge occurred when trying to get my application to appear.
 At the time my Jenkins Pipeline showed that the application was properly constructed. -After consulting with one of my peers we figured out the solution.
 Inorder for the changes made to the /etc/nginx/sites-enabled/default file to take effect nginx needed to be restarted.
-After running
+After running:
 ```
 sudo service nginx start
 sudo service nginx stop